CLAT Exam > CLAT Notes > Legal Reasoning for CLAT > Law of Torts: Vicarious Liability

 D. Meera contributed to her own injuries

 3. Ajay is a software engineer working for TechSolutions Pvt.
 Ltd., an IT company based in Bangalore.
 During his employment, Ajay is assigned to handle sensitive customer data.
-Without authorization, he accesses and sells confidential customer information to a third party.
-When this unauthorized data breach is discovered, several customers file lawsuits against TechSolutions for breach of privacy and data protection.
+Without authorisation, he accesses and sells confidential customer information to a third party.
+When this unauthorised data breach is discovered, several customers file lawsuits against TechSolutions for breach of privacy and data protection.
 TechSolutions claims that Ajay acted independently and outside the scope of his employment and argues that they should not be held liable for his actions.

 A. Res ipsa loquitur